clovenbradshaw-ctrl/ikey4/README.md

    - Encrypted with a base key embedded in the QR code
    - Designed for first responders in emergency situations

-2. **PIN-Protected Tier (Health Records)**
+2. **Password-Protected Tier (Health Records)**
-   - Requires 6-digit PIN authentication
+   - Requires a strong password for access
-   - Contains medical history, surgeries, family history, health notes
+   - Contains medical history, surgeries, family history, health notes, and detailed records
-   - PIN serves as encryption key derivation source (PBKDF2, 100,000 iterations)
+   - Password serves as the encryption key derivation source (PBKDF2, 100,000 iterations)

-3. **Password-Protected Tier (Full EHR)**
-   - Requires strong password (8+ characters)
-   - Contains comprehensive electronic health records
-   - Includes provider management, detailed medications, conditions tracking, case notes
-   - Password derives strongest encryption key (PBKDF2, 200,000 iterations)

 ## Security Implementation